ai-49/dad-jokes-extension/README.md

-# dadJokes-chromeExtension
+# dad-jokes-extension
-This is a google chrome extension which gives a gives a different jokes popup every time.
+This is a web browser extension which gives a different joke popup every time.